MasoumehVahedi/LLMs/README.md

    – Extract text from internal wikis, customer support logs, product specs, or other domain-specific repositories you already own.

 2. **Kaggle**
-   – A rich ecosystem of public datasets spanning finance, healthcare, NLP benchmarks, image collections, and more.
-Great for bootstrapping prototypes.
+   – A rich ecosystem of public datasets.

 3. **Hugging Face Datasets**
    – A centralized hub of hundreds of ready-to-use NLP and multimodal datasets with easy Python integration (`datasets` library).